Clear My Record (Expungement Process)

 VII.
 How Much Will It Cost?

-- You may be required to reimburse the County of Marin for the actual costs for county services rendered, whether or not the petition is granted, up to $120.
-Ability to pay will be determined by the court.
+- You may be required to reimburse the County of Marin for services rendered, whether or not the petition is granted.
+Court costs are $150 per case.

 - Probation will charge $55 per case if the expungement is sought with their assistance.